Wednesday, 24 December 2014

 His Neptun 217 equipped nightfighter is covered in detail with another rare image of great quality from Jean-Yves Lorant here

 As usual with JG 300 subjects all text and images via Jean-Yves Lorant (personal account translated by this blog author).
-You can be sure that anyone writing on JG 300 in print or on the net - especially FB - has borrowed extensively from Jean-Yves...
+You can be sure that anyone writing on JG 300 in print or on the net - especially FB and Dan Case - has borrowed extensively from Jean-Yves and/or lifted from my pages...

 Above, a nice clear view of Fw 190 A-8 'Red 3' Werk Nr.
 171641, the usual aircraft of 5.
 Staffel JG 300 ace Konrad Bauer seen here (right of picture) at Erfurt- Bindersleben during September 1944.
 The machine is undergoing weapons harmonisation - note the wide open field, cleared of agricultural workers before any firing testing could begin..Note that during September 1944, II./ JG 300 was not yet at Löbnitz.
 The port side of this machine bore the inscription 'Kornjark' a 'jokey' reference to the pilot's favourite cognac.